pingcap/docs/sql-statements/sql-statement-show-histograms.md

 # SHOW STATS_HISTOGRAMS

 This statement shows the histogram information collected by the `ANALYZE` statement.

-## 语法图
+## Synopsis

 **ShowStmt**